chazzpm/aFICSCHASS/_posts/2020-01-20-01ScienceMindset.md

 In other side, the professional **footballers** have always seen their Football Universe through the multiplicity of views of themselves as the sole actors on the pitch and their observation and states of the game are build from inside.
-They all know that the universe of football have no outside and they have their own 'language game'.
+They all know that the universe of football have no outside and they have their own '**language game**'.

 I will intent to take the universe of Football to study as footballers pro use to.
 A new machine learning approach that I must keep in my mind because using the classical way is a cultural temptation.
 The idea is to try to reformulate football in terms